Planning a road trip along the Romantic Road in Germany? Looking for a route map and an itinerary? This one week trip itinerary is all you need…

 Day 3: Rothenburg Ob Der Tauber to Nordlingen (85 km | 1 hour)

-Upon first glance, Nördlingen actually draw hints of a typical German town.
+Upon first glance, Nördlingen actually draws hints of a typical German town.
 It has a city wall surrounding it.
-At its epicenter sits a towering church dominating the skyline.
+At its epicentre sits a towering church dominating the skyline.
 The church is perfectly alibied with red pitched roofs of hundreds of timber-frame houses and shops.
-The entire vibe of the place is quite unlikely, making Nordlingen a must do on the Romantic Road.
+The entire vibe of the place is quite unlikely, making Nordlingen a must-do on this Romantic Road road-trip itinerary.

 Read more about Nordlingen here: Nordlingen Travel Guide